Bring your veggies outside and embrace meat-free barbecuing for fresh and healthy meals.

-Think ‘barbecue’ and most of us will expect meat to be on the menu.
-But with Roy Morgan Research recently finding that almost 10 per cent of Australians identify as vegetarian.
-It’s a good idea to have a few veggie-friendly barbecue dishes up your sleeve.
+Think ‘barbecue’ and most of us will expect meat to be on the menu, but with Roy Morgan Research recently finding that almost 10 per cent of Australians identify as vegetarian.
+So it’s a good idea to have a few veggie-friendly barbecue dishes up your sleeve.

 A solid-steel hotplate is also a much healthier option than an open-grill barbecue as food isn’t exposed to the naked flame, which can cause carcinogens.
 A good-quality hotplate will also require a minimal amount of oil for cooking — I use a light olive oil spray on the hotplate before cooking stir-fries and most vegetable-based dishes and find this works a treat.